locxter/jgswpzzlbt/README.md

 ## How it works

-The process of solving a jigsaw puzzle automatically involves the following seven major steps:
+The process of solving a jigsaw puzzle automatically involves the following six major steps:

 1. Locating all the randomly positioned pieces.
 2. Moving each piece to a known position inside a predefined matrix.
 3. Creating detailed pictures of all the pieces.
-4. Stitching all the pictures together to construct the final outcome.
-5. Locating each piece in the constructed picture.
+4. Locating each piece in the provided overview picture of the puzzle.
-6. Translating the digital position to a real world one.
+5. Translating the digital positions to a real world ones.
-7. Moving all the pieces to their final position.
+6. Moving all the pieces to their final position.

 ## How to build it

 jgswpzzlbt's mechanics mainly consist of a 1m long 20x80mm aluminium extrusion and some custom 3D printed parts.
-An assembly overview image can be found in `cad/assembly.png` as well as an assembly overview CAD model in `cad/assembly.scad`.
+An assembly overview image can be found in `cad/assembly.png` as well as an assembly overview CAD model in `cad/assembly.FCStd`.
 But please don't expect any parts to fit perfectly or be easy to assamble as only one prototype has been build so far.

 ![Assembly image](cad/assembly.png)